 The Forum Ohio, LLC, Postdoctoral Fellowship in Forensic Psychology is a one-year, full-time (2,000 hour) training program intended to prepare Psychology Postdoctoral Fellows for careers in the public and private sectors of forensic psychology.
 Our aim is to provide training consistent with a standard of excellence--beyond competence and specialty-level practice.
-The Fellowship is designed to prepare Fellows to become board-certified in Forensic Psychology through the American Board of Professional Psychology (ABPP).
+The Fellowship is designed to prepare Fellows to become board certified in Forensic Psychology through the American Board of Professional Psychology (ABPP).
 Our training goals and objectives adhere to the guidelines identified for postdoctoral fellowships provided by the American Board of Forensic Psychology (ABFP).
-The Forum Ohio Postdoctoral Fellowship in Forensic Psychology has been granted the 5-year forensic psychology waiver by ABFP, meaning Fellows are immediately eligible to apply for board-certification in forensic psychology upon completion of the fellowship and need not complete the 5-year experience requirement.
+Forum Ohio's Postdoctoral Fellowship in Forensic Psychology has been granted the 5-year forensic psychology waiver by ABFP, meaning Fellows are immediately eligible to apply for board certification in forensic psychology upon completion of the fellowship and need not complete the 5-year experience requirement.

 Our aim is to produce top-quality forensic psychologists who can perform a variety of forensic mental health assessments in numerous settings.
-We emphasize breadth and depth of training by fostering expertise in those types of evaluations most common in the field (e.g., competence to stand trial, criminal responsibility) while providing assessment experience in a variety of settings and numerous subspecialties within forensic psychology.
-Forum Ohio, LLC, receives private, contract, and court-ordered referrals through multiple facilities and court systems, including psychiatric hospitals, probate court, juvenile court, municipal court, state-wide common pleas court systems, the Ohio Supreme Court, and federal courts.
+We emphasize breadth and depth of training by fostering expertise in those types of evaluations most common in the field (e.g., competence to stand trial, criminal responsibility, juvenile forensic evaluations) while providing assessment experience in a variety of settings and numerous subspecialties within forensic psychology.
+Forum Ohio, LLC, receives private, contract, and court-ordered referrals through multiple facilities and court systems, including psychiatric hospitals, probate court, juvenile court, municipal court, state-wide common pleas court systems, the Ohio Supreme Court, federal courts, and the Ohio Department of Mental Health and Addiction Services.
 We conduct evaluations for civil and criminal legal questions.
 Evaluations are conducted for juveniles and adults in inpatient and outpatient settings.
 The diversity of our practice is reflected in the nine forensic psychologists we have on staff, all of whom have various specialities and perform many types of evaluations in multiple settings.
 All of these various experiences are options in the Fellowship and training is individualized to the unique interests and career goals of the Fellow.